#1 Low-effort action anime

 There was actually a golden opportunity to have some last-minute redemption for the boy, but the inept writing kept this from happening.
 Spoiler:

 At the start of the show, Barney tries to act tough by running off towards the Gazaria invasion force.
 Keith’s sister Maria runs after Barney in an attempt to stop him, leading to her being shot and killed.
 This could have been a painful learning moment, teaching Barney that acting recklessly could bring lethal harm to not just him, but also his friends.
 Instead, Barney decides to act tough in the finale by refusing to evacuate, choosing instead to “protect” Maria’s grave.
-What better way to dishonor a person who died for your sake, than to repeat the exact same mistakes.
+What better way to dishonor a person who died for your sake, than to repeat the exact same mistakes, allegedly for her sake.